 This will progress your project into the ordering stage.

 A deposit will be needed to order your cabinetry.

-The deposit will be 60% of the total cabinetry and/or installation cost.
-The remaining 40% will be due upon completion of the delivery or initial installation.
+The deposit will be 50% of the total cabinetry and/or installation cost.
+The remaining 50% will be due prior to delivery.

 We want to make sure that we deliver you the best possible product, the product that you expect.
 We ask for payment while also asking you to trust that we are going to deliver a quality product.

-We understand that this may be unnerving, to pay before you have seen the final product.
+We understand that this may be unnerving, to pay before you have seen the final product installed.
 We ask you to trust us, and to trust our reputation.

 Additionally, from a legal standpoint, once we deliver our product, we have little legal power to collect payment.
 We cannot put a construction lien on your property, because we may not yet have done work on the site.
-This is why we ask for payment upon completion of the delivery or initial installation.
+This is why we ask for payment upon delivery.

 Our goal is to begin your lead time as soon as you place a deposit.
 However, sometimes many details are not yet finalized when our clients place their deposit.
 Therefore we cannot guarantee an exact lead time until all of your design details have been finalized.

 Our designers complete an extensive designer’s checklist prior to ordering your cabinets.
 Your designer will ensure that everything is completed before ordering.

 This is where your cabinetry gets made.
 The first step is to detail your project plans.
 We go through each cabinet, double-checking the measurements, as well as making notes and specifications for the manufacturer.
 Stock and semi-custom cabinetry is carefully ordered from our suppliers.
 They manufacture and deliver the cabinets to our shop.
 For our custom cabinetry, we specify the exact details of your project so that our shop can build exactly what you’ve ordered.